Every Thursday at 7:00pm at the fairgrounds as weather permits

 First Tuesday each month 6pm

 The American Legion swimming pool opened on August 15, 1928.
-Twenty-nine years later, on June 16, 1957, the present pool was opened. $55,000 in pool bonds was issued to construct the pool on land purchased from the American Legion.
+Twenty-nine years later, on June 16, 1957, a new pool was opened. $55,000 in pool bonds was issued to construct the pool on land purchased from the American Legion.

 First Monday of each month at 6pm in theater lobby.
 Public is welcome to attend.

-The Theatre Board’s mission is to preserve the theatre building and to serve the community by showing current movies and hosting stage productions in a classic movie theater.
+The Cheyenne Theater is owned and operated by the City of St. Francis.
+The Mayor appointed theater board was established to assist the City Council in the day to day operations of the theater.
+The Theater Board’s mission is to preserve the theater building and to serve the community by showing current movies and hosting stage productions in a classic movie theater.

 |Robert Grace, President